 What Is Alcohol Rehabilitation Treatment?

 Alcohol rehabilitation treatment is a blend of therapies to help you get sober and build a foundation for your life in recovery.
 Most programs have varying treatment levels, including inpatient, partial hospitalization, intensive outpatient, and traditional outpatient.
 Following detox, most alcohol rehabilitation programs include individual and group therapy, skills building, and exposure to peer support programs.
 Alcohol rehabilitation treatment provides the environment for you to safely detox from alcohol and then begin the work of building a life in recovery.
-By starting your sobriety journey in treatment, you start with the advantage of community.
+By starting your sobriety journey in treatment, you start with the advantage of the community.
 Being surrounded by others facing similar struggles can make you feel less alone and help you begin a support network for life after treatment.

 Why You Shouldn’t Try To Stop Drinking on Your Own